radkovo/Pdf2Dom/README.md

 See the project page for more information and downloads: http://cssbox.sourceforge.net/pdf2dom

-See also the [pdf2dom-lite](https://github.com/radkovo/pdf2dom-lite) fork that provides a simplified version of Pdf2Dom with significantly reduced dependencies.
+See also the [Pdf2Dom-lite](https://github.com/radkovo/Pdf2Dom-lite) fork that provides a lightweight version of Pdf2Dom with no font decoding support but significantly reduced dependencies.